StarLabsLtd/firmware/README.md

 #### ITE: [1.14](https://github.com/StarLabsLtd/firmware/raw/master/StarLite/MkIII/ITE/1.14/efi-I3.zip) (2022-06-16)
 >     Bind F10 function key to Q events Q60 and Q61.
 Event is alternated based on
 >     the value of 0x14, 0x11 will send Q60 and 0x22 will send Q61.
-This corresonds
+This corresponds
 >     to CB:64465 to pull GPIO_177 to low and disable the trackpad.

 #### coreboot: [4.16](https://github.com/StarLabsLtd/firmware/raw/master/StarLite/MkIII/coreboot/4.16/efi-I3.zip) (2022-05-30)